 MBA graduate Michael started his MBA at age 47 and explains what it has done for him.

 Not long after being nominated by VACC to start this journey I had some serious doubts.
 I was now part of an MBA project team that contained some seriously clever people and I felt exposed.
-The language used (lets call it ‘consultant talk’!) in group conversations was foreign to me, I was lost and drowning by the second.
-I didn’t want to quit , I thought too many people were expecting this, sort of going along the lines of ‘its an MBA , its hard work, at least you tried’…..
-I remember the day this changed for me , the conversation with David Waite that was arranged by Lara Pinto at Ducere Business School.
-A conversation focussed pretty much along the lines that most people re-entering or debuting the education system would struggle , to cut myself a break and contribute what I could , when I could and never doubt or belittle my contribution.
-Hey presto !!
-All of a sudden the consultant talk made some sense (I did say ‘some’ !!) and the contributions and results started to flow.
-I was blessed to be part of such a great MBA Project Team .
+The language used (let’s call it ‘consultant talk’!) in group conversations was foreign to me, I was lost and drowning by the second.
+I didn’t want to quit, I thought too many people were expecting this, sort of going along the lines of ‘its an MBA, its hard work, at least you tried’…..
+I remember the day this changed for me, the conversation with David Waite that was arranged by Lara Pinto at Ducere Global Business School.
+A conversation focussed pretty much along the lines that most people re-entering or debuting the education system would struggle, to cut myself a break and contribute what I could, when I could and never doubt or belittle my contribution.
+Hey, presto!!
+All of a sudden the consultant talk made some sense (I did say ‘some’!!) and the contributions and results started to flow.
+I was blessed to be part of such a great MBA Project Team.
 The theme for me went through the last two projects, great teams, cleverly put together by Ducere.

-April 5 2016, I was honoured wear the gown of an MBA at the University of Canberra Graduations.
-Whilst I was being fitted for my mortar board (size XXXL) I reflected on all the investment that went into to getting me to the finish line.
+I was honoured to wear the gown of an MBA at the University of Canberra Graduations.
+Whilst I was being fitted for my mortar board (size XXXL) I reflected on all the investment that went into to get me to the finish line.
 I thought of my wife who had just given birth to Ryan some 7 weeks before I started this journey and never once begrudged me this opportunity.
 Just support.
 I thought of my daughters who I hope I have inspired.
-I thought of my 7 year old autistic son who insisted on ‘studying’ next to me every night (I think he just loved the computer time !!).
+I thought of my 7-year-old autistic son who insisted on ‘studying’ next to me every night (I think he just loved the computer time!!).
 I thought of my parents who gave me every opportunity but I always knew better and I never took advantage of their legacy.
 I thought of my sisters who have always encouraged me and loved me.
-I thought of some of the great teachers in my life who had the faith, who saw my potential but were frustrated at my lack of application (Fr Breen, Joe Kloss, Bro Kelly, Mrs Boyle, Mrs Oswald, Sister Loretta & Sister Mary).
+I thought of some of the great teachers in my life who had the faith, who saw my potential but were frustrated at my lack of application (Fr Breen, Joe Kloss, Bro Kelly, Mrs. Boyle, Mrs. Oswald, Sister Loretta & Sister Mary).
 I thought of work colleagues, especially Jodee Price who made this happen and mentored me through the awkward early stages.
 I thought of me, having an excuse for everything, for half completing everything.
 I am so proud and appreciate all the opportunities given to me.
 I’m sure there are others but these people are foremost in my mind.

 Michael McKenna MBA